Pilch Lane, Liverpool, Merseyside L14 0JG

 Art and Music

 Practical, creative and imaginative work is encouraged through the expressive arts using a range of materials and techniques appropriate to the children and the activity.
 Aesthetic awareness and an understanding of our culture and artistic traditions are developed.
+In Art, we follow ideas from the Suffolk Scheme.
+In music, we follow the 'Charanga' music scheme.
 Topics are chosen to include understanding of other cultures and traditions.
 There is a good range of pitched and non-pitched percussion instruments.

 Each child is expected to take part in the full range of activities unless medically unfit.
 These include games, gymnastics, dance and learning basic skills of ball control, catching and throwing.